 Concert performances have included Dvoràk's Stabat Mater, Verdi's Requiem, Puccini's Messa di Gloria, Beethoven’s Symphony No. 9, Die erste Walpurgisnacht for the Prague Music Festival, Messiah with the Britten Sinfonia at Snape Maltings and Elgar’s The Kingdom and The Dream of Gerontius at Melbourne Town Hall.

 Most recently, in Australia, Bradley has been performing major principal roles with Opera Australia, Opera Queensland and State Opera of South Australia.
 These have included Dick Johnson in La fanciulla del West, Canio in Pagliacci, Don José in Carmen and Florestan in Fidelio.

 Bradley won a Green Room award for his performance as Curley in Opera Australia’s 2011 production Of Mice and Men.
 In 2013, he sang Narraboth in Salome for State Opera of South Australia and Mao Tse-tung in Victorian Opera’s production of Nixon in China – receiving his second Green Room Award for the latter.
-2014 brings appearances as Don José for Opera Australia in Sydney and Melbourne and as Rodolfo for Opera Queensland.
-He also takes on the title role in Otello for the first time – for State Opera of South Australia; in 2015, he sings Erik in Die fliegende Holländer for Victorian Opera.
+2014 brought appearances as Don José for Opera Australia in Sydney and Melbourne and as Rodolfo for Opera Queensland.
+He also took on the title role in Otello for the first time – for State Opera of South Australia; in 2015, he sings Erik in Die fliegende Holländer for Victorian Opera.